World Lethwei Championship: Signing Dave Leduc

-In March 2019, the promotion announced that it had signed Lethwei superstar Dave Leducto an exclusive contract.
-The exclusive contract would made it impossible for him to defend his various titles from other promotions.
-Leduc held a press conference at the Karaweik Palace in Yangon to announce that he was vacating three of his four Lethwei world titles.
+In March 2019, the promotion announced that it had signed Lethwei superstar Dave Leduc to an exclusive contract.
+The exclusive contract would make it impossible for him to defend his various titles from other promotions.
+Leduc held a press conference at the Karaweik Palace in Yangon to announce that he was vacating three of his four Lethwei world titles and joining the promotion.

 For Leduc's promotional debut at WLC 9: King of Nine Limbs, the WLC signed former UFC welterweight Seth Baczynski.
 Leduc knocked out Baczynski with punches to win the inaugural WLC Cruiserweight Championship.
 The event received a significant viewership success on UFC Fight Pass and won multiple awards in Asia such as the 2019 Best Sport Program at The Asian Academy Awards.
 Leduc received a $50,000 bonus for his performance and marketing efforts.

 International expansion

 In October 2019, while on The Joe Rogan Experience podcast, Dave Leduc announced that the organization had plans to host an historical event in the United States.
 At the pre-fight press conference for WLC 11: Battlebones, WLC executive director Sein Phyo Hlaing revealed plans to expand globally in 2020, beginning with Cambodia, Thailand, Japan and the United States.
 As the promotion expands internationally, it plans to sign even more free-agents with recognizable names to compete in Lethwei.